Still Standing (Canadian TV series): Broadcast

+In Canada the show airs on CBC television and is also available to stream on CBC Gem and CBC's YouTube channel.

-The series is available on Tubi, Amazon Prime, and The Roku Channel in the US.
+In the United States the series is available on Tubi, Amazon Prime, and The Roku Channel.
 Seasons 6 and 7 were released exclusively on Tubi in April 2022.
 The series is also available on Pluto TV in the US.

 Reception

 Television critic John Doyle, writing in The Globe and Mail, stated that Harris is "extremely good at connecting with the local people".